 A fall factor is a simple representation of the severity of a fall.
-It can be used to evaluate the potential loadings exerted on the climber, the equipment and the anchor components.
+Fall factors can aid in understanding the potential loading’s exerted on a climber, the equipment and the anchor components.

 Calculating a fall factor is achieved by simply taking the distance of the fall and then dividing it by the length of rope or lanyard available to absorb the energy;